 New Patient Information & FAQs

-At this time, our office does not accept insurance, but we are able to provide super bills and accept Healthcare Savings Accounts (HSA), if either of those are options for you.
+To check for insurance coverage, feel free to fill out this form, and I will send over the information once we receive it.
+Our office is also able to provide super bills and accept Healthcare Savings Accounts (HSA and FSA), if either of those are options for you.

 The short answer is yes.
 I do work with men, women, children over the age of 7, teens and couples.

 Treatment differs a bit for children, teens and couples.
 For more information on this, please contact me here, and we will send over more details and set up a call to see if we are a right fit.

 Private Practice FAQs

 My specialty lies in the approach I take, the journey of the consultation and the transformation my patients experience within the framework of Holistic Counseling, Functional and Eastern Medical Principles.
 My primary objective is to bring you into balance by helping you let go of, learn from and transform the challenges in your life so that you can live life to the fullest and experience your full potential.
 I do this by working on the following 4 aspects of your life.

 1. Foundation: here we build a solid, strong and resilient foundation, so that later we can build a framework that will be able to withstand all challenges as we fine tune accordingly.

 2. Relationships: here we work on the relationship you have with yourself, family, friends, your body, life, thoughts, feelings, food, etc.

 3. Mental & Emotional: this is where we transform your perspective, clear issues, release the old and bring in the new through unique affirmations and other exercises.

 4. Physiological: here we look through a physiological lens, identify your body’s imbalances and treat them accordingly through personalized nutrition, supplements, environmental and lifestyle changes that optimize your systems.